orvi-tmp/learning-c-with-pebble/chapter3.md

 In this section -- for this and future chapters -- we will use projects that are comprised of existing code on GitHub.
 We will bring that code into the CloudPebble environment for examination and experimentation.
 Instructions on how to do this were discussed in Chapter 2.

+#### Project 3.1 ####

-Let's start with Project 3.1.
-[You can access that project using this URL.](https://cloudpebble.net/ide/import/github/programming-pebble-in-c/project-3-1)  When you have successfully brought the project into your CloudPebble environment, you can run the code.
+[You can access the starting code for Project 3.1 using this link.](https://cloudpebble.net/ide/import/github/programming-pebble-in-c/project-3-1)  When you have successfully brought the project into your CloudPebble environment, you can run the code.
 It implements a simple program with a ball bouncing up and down on the Pebble's display.

 <figure>
    <hr/>